-NOTE: For more information about the getconfig subcommand, see the Dell Chassis Management Controller Administrator Reference Guide.
+NOTE: For more information about the getconfig subcommand, see the Command Line Reference Guide for iDRAC6 and CMC.

 RACADM parses the .cfg file when it is first loaded onto the CMC to verify that valid group and object names are present and that some simple syntax rules are being followed.
 Errors are flagged with the line number that detected the error, and a message explains the problem.
 The entire file is parsed for correctness, and all errors display.
 Write commands are not transmitted to the CMC if an error is found in the .cfg file.
 You must correct all errors before any configuration can take place.